 Team Background

 Li An, the founder and CEO, has more than 15 years of industry experience in boat design, manufacturing and water sports.
-He once worked at E - Motion Technology, an international leading supplier of electric propulsion equipment for boats.
-He not only has a profound insight into the leisure boat scenario and market trend judgment, but also has mature international brand operation and channel expansion capabilities.
-The core team members are from well - known universities at home and abroad, with professional backgrounds covering the design and manufacturing of mass - produced boats and the implementation of electric passenger car technologies, and they have many years of practical and R & D experience in robot competitions (RC/RM/Formula Student).
+He once worked at Yidong Technology, a leading international supplier of electric propulsion equipment for boats.
+He not only has a profound insight into the leisure boat scenario and market trends, but also has mature international brand operation and channel expansion capabilities.
+The core team members are from well - known universities at home and abroad, with professional backgrounds covering the design and manufacturing of mass - produced boats and the implementation of electric passenger - car technology, and they have years of practical and R & D experience in robot competitions (RC/RM/Formula Student).

 Founder's Thoughts

-Yingke: Based on what market judgment did Anlan choose to enter the leisure boat track with the jet ski category?
+Yingke: Based on what market judgment did Anlan choose to enter the leisure boat track with the motorboat category?

 Li An: There are clear category divisions in the leisure boat industry.
-We chose the jet ski as the entry point mainly based on several considerations.
+We chose the motorboat as the entry point mainly based on several considerations.

-Firstly, at the early stage of entrepreneurship, the funds were limited.
-As an entry - level product for personal water - powered boats, the jet ski is small in size, and the R & D and production thresholds are relatively controllable.
-In terms of market size, the annual global new addition of jet skis is about 200,000, and the inventory is 2.8 million, with a large demand base.
+Firstly, in the early stage of entrepreneurship, the funds were limited.
+As an entry - level product for personal water - powered boats, the motorboat is small in size and the R & D and production thresholds are relatively controllable.
+In terms of market size, the annual global new addition of motorboats is about 200,000, and the inventory is 2.8 million, with a large demand base.

-At the product level, it has a high degree of category concentration and strong standardization.
+At the product level, it has a high category concentration and a strong standardization degree.
 Currently, more than 95% of the global market share is occupied by three major brands, Bombardier, Yamaha and Kawasaki.
 The boat sizes are relatively concentrated, and the perceived product differentiation among users is limited.
 For new entrants, launching a few main models can meet the needs of mainstream users.

 In terms of business model, the C - end consumption attribute can also bring higher profit potential and marginal effects for the brand and channels.
 Currently, 90% of the sales of such products are to individual users.
 These users are more willing to pay for the driving experience, brand and design, and are more accepting of value - based pricing, which provides a better business model for the enterprise.

-Yingke: The conversion of jet skis from fuel to electric and intelligent transformation require deep integration of software and hardware.
-What is the biggest coordination problem the team encountered in the process of integrating these systems onto the boat?
+Yingke: The conversion of motorboats from fuel to electric and intelligent transformation require deep integration of software and hardware.
+What was the biggest collaboration challenge the team faced during the process of integrating these systems onto the boat?

-Li An: The challenge of migrating passenger - car - level intelligent technologies to boats mainly lies not in hardware computing power, but in the efficient coupling across systems and the deep adaptation to the water scenario.
-This requires the R & D team to have a deeper understanding of the real water - use environment, product definition ability and PMF, rather than simply piling up hardware.
+Li An: The challenge of migrating passenger - car - level intelligent technology to boats mainly lies not in hardware computing power, but in the efficiency coupling across systems and the in - depth adaptation to the water scenario.
+This requires the R & D team to have a deeper understanding of the real water - using environment, product definition ability and product - market fit (PMF), rather than simply stacking hardware.

 We are systematically solving the problems of software - hardware coupling, efficiency optimization and intelligent innovation solutions for user interaction through simulation, real - boat testing and closed - loop tuning.

 At the software and algorithm level, the R & D difficulties are concentrated in the engineering implementation of scenarios.
-Due to many special variables in the water environment such as water surface reflection, dynamic obstacles and water flow interference, continuous optimization and robustness improvement of the algorithm must be carried out through long - term and large - scale real - test experiments and data accumulation to truly improve consumers' intelligent interaction experience.
+Due to many special variables in the water environment such as water surface reflection, dynamic obstacles and water flow interference, continuous optimization and robustness improvement of the algorithm through long - term and large - scale real - test experiments and data accumulation are necessary to truly improve consumers' intelligent interaction experience.

-Our ultimate goal is to transform engineering technical capabilities into a stable, smooth and intelligent experience that meets users' value vision.
-This requires the team to invest a lot of time in scenario understanding and experience refinement, and develop core competitiveness through mass - production engineering capabilities.
+Our ultimate goal is to transform engineering technology capabilities into a stable, smooth and user - value - oriented intelligent experience, which requires the team to invest a lot of time in scenario understanding and experience refinement, and to develop core competitiveness through mass - production engineering capabilities.

-Yingke: How is the current R & D progress?
+Yingke: What's the current R & D progress?

-Li An: We mainly focus on three R & D directions.
-The first is the joint R & D of hardware, which mainly relies on the hardware resources of the automotive supply chain, and partly involves embedded development work.
-The team promotes it jointly with supply chain partners and conducts targeted development and adaptation on the unified hardware basis.
+Li An: We are mainly focusing on three R & D directions.
+The first is the joint hardware R & D, which mainly relies on the hardware resources of the automotive supply chain and partly involves embedded development work.
+The team and supply - chain partners jointly promote it, and conduct targeted development and adaptation on a unified hardware basis.
 The second is the R & D of perception and algorithms, which involves a large amount of data collection, boat sensor technology and algorithm iteration.
-The third is the development of interactive software operating systems, including building a self - developed power chassis efficiency optimization system for sustainable optimization, a central domain control solution with high - level software - hardware coupling, and a mobile phone interconnection and user intelligent interaction system for driving.
+The third is the development of interactive software operating systems, including building a self - developed power chassis efficiency optimization system for sustainable optimization, a central domain - control solution with high software - hardware coupling, and a mobile - phone interconnection and user - driving intelligent interaction system.

-For large - hardware products like jet skis, in addition to the early product definition and technology integration solutions, the greater challenges often come from the mass - production stage, and the core lies in how to overcome the three major problems of quality consistency, assembly efficiency and supply chain management.
+For large - hardware products like motorboats, in addition to the early product definition and technology integration solutions, the greater challenges often come from the mass - production stage.
+The core lies in how to overcome the three major difficulties of quality consistency, assembly efficiency and supply - chain management.

-Our strategy is to systematically adopt the mature technical solutions and supply chain systems of the intelligent electric vehicle industry as much as possible.
-Currently, the company completed the water test of the full - scale EVT prototype (functional verification test) in May this year and is in the DVT (design verification test) R & D stage.
-It plans to complete the water test and internal Alpha test of two prototypes in the first half of next year to verify all functions, performance, reliability and compliance with safety regulations of the product.
+Our strategy is to systematically adopt the mature technology solutions and supply - chain systems of the intelligent electric vehicle industry as much as possible.
+Currently, the company completed the water test of the full - size EVT prototype (functional verification test) in May this year and is in the DVT (design verification test) R & D stage.
+It is planned to complete the water tests and internal Alpha tests of two prototypes in the first half of next year to verify all functions, performance, reliability and compliance with safety regulations of the product.

 On this basis, we expect to start the PVT (production verification test) in the middle of next year.
 In this stage, small - batch production is planned, and external beta tests will be conducted on selected seed users.
-The main goal is to expose and optimize all potential problems in the real - use scenario as fully as possible before large - scale production, so as to ensure that the final product delivered to users has a high degree of maturity and reliability.
+The main goal is to expose and optimize all potential problems in real - use scenarios as fully as possible before large - scale production, so as to ensure that the final product delivered to users is highly mature and reliable.